Z0ck0/zendesk-active-tab-color-change/README.md

 # zendesk-active-tab-color-change
-A user script to change the active tab color in Zendesk for improved visibility.
-Enhance your ticket management experience with a customized background color.

 Zendesk Active Tab Color Change

 This repository contains a user script that allows you to change the background color of the active ticket tab in Zendesk.
 The script applies a custom background color to enhance the visibility and distinguishability of the active tab.